Reinforcement Learning with Generalizable Gaussian Splatting: Method

 where $\mathbf{u}=\{u,v,1\}$ is homogeneous 2D plane grid coordinates.
 The other symbols remain the same meaning as the previous content.
 Hence, this Gaussian regressor module aims to predict the rest properties in a per-pixel manner.
 We reutilize the extracted feature in the previous module and concatenate it with the source image and predicted depth to obtain a fused feature map.

-in which $E_{\phi}$ is a full-convolutional encoder with UNet-like architecture parameterized by $\phi$, $\mathcal{F}_R \in R^{H \times W \times D_R}$ denotes the fused feature map which is in the full image resolution.
+in which $E_{\phi}$ is a UNet-like encoder parameterized by $\phi$, $\mathcal{F}_R \in R^{H \times W \times D_R}$ denotes the fused feature map which is in the full image resolution.
 Then the $F_R$ is sent to different prediction heads to regress corresponding Gaussian properties.

 $\mathcal{H}_r$, $\mathcal{H}s$, and $\mathcal{H}_o$ represent the corresponding decoder heads for the Gaussian parameters, which are formulated by three full convolutional layers with $1\times 1$ convolution kernel.
 The predicted parameter maps have the same spatial resolution as the source image, i.e. $\textbf{R} \in R^{H \times W \times 4}, \textbf{S} \in R^{H \times W \times 3}, \alpha \in R^{H \times W \times 1}$.
 Different functions activate each parameter map. $norm$ indicates the normalization function along the channel dimension. $exp$ is the exponential activation.